Skip to content

 }

-Each source control provider has slightly different features, and because of this the exact definition of approved and mergeable varies slightly between providers.
-The following sections explain the differences.
+Each source control provider has slightly different features, and because of this, the exact definition of approved and mergeable varies slightly.

-• approved means the PR has at least one approving review (including approved with suggestions).
+• approved: The PR has at least one approving review (including approved with suggestions).

-• mergeable means that the PR branch has no conflicts with the target branch, and any blocking policies are approved.
+• mergeable: The PR branch has no conflicts with the target branch, and any blocking policies are approved.

 Info

-• approved means that the PR has at least one approving review from someone other than the PR author.
+• approved: The PR has at least one approving review from someone other than the PR author.

-• mergeable means that the PR branch has no conflicts with the target branch.
+• mergeable: The PR branch has no conflicts with the target branch.

-• approved means that the PR has at least one approving review from someone other than the PR author.
+• approved: The PR has at least one approving review from someone other than the PR author.

-• mergeable means that the PR branch has no conflicts with the target branch.
+• mergeable: The PR branch has no conflicts with the target branch.

-As input, Git push policy receives the following document:
+As input, Git push policy receives the following:

 1